First-Order General-Relativistic Viscous Fluid Dynamics: Conclusions and Outlook

-Motivated by the task of establishing stability in general equilibrium states in flat spacetime, in this work we also proved a new general result (see Theorem III) concerning the stability of relativistic fluids.
+Motivated by the task of establishing stability of general equilibrium states in flat spacetime, in this work we also proved a new general result (see Theorem III) concerning the stability of relativistic fluids.
 In fact, we found conditions that causal relativistic fluids should satisfy such that stability around the static equilibrium state directly implies stability in any other equilibrium state at nonzero background velocity.
 Theorem III is very general and its regime of applicability goes beyond BDNK theories and it could also be relevant when investigating the stability properties of other sets of linear equations of motion as well.
+In this regard, see the discussion in Section \ref{S:Overview}, and Sections \ref{S:Toy_model_example} and \ref{S:MIS_stability_example} for further examples of the applicability of Theorem III.

-Our theory can be used to understand how matter in general relativity starts to deviate from equilibrium.
+Our generalized Navier-Stokes theory can be used to understand how matter in general relativity starts to deviate from equilibrium.
 An immediate application is in the modeling of viscous effects in neutron star mergers.
 Our approach can be useful in simulations that aim at determining the fate of the hypermassive remnant formed after the merger of neutron stars, hopefully leading to a better quantitative understanding of their evolution and eventual gravitational collapse towards a black hole.
 Differently than any other approach in the literature, the new features displayed by our formulation and its strongly hyperbolic character make it a suitable candidate to be used in such simulations.
-This will be especially relevant also when considering how viscous effects may modify the gravitational wave signals emitted soon after the merger \cite{Alford:2017rxf}.
-In this regard, we remark that previous simulations performed in Ref.\ \cite{Shibata:2017xht} employed a formulation of relativistic viscous hydrodynamics where the key properties studied here (causality, hyperbolicity, and well-posedness) are not known to hold at the moment in the nonlinear regime.
+This will be especially relevant also when considering how viscous effects may modify the gravitational wave signals emitted soon after the merger \cite{Alford:2017rxf,Most:2021zvc}.
+In this regard, we remark that previous simulations performed in Ref.\ \cite{Shibata:2017xht} employed a formulation of relativistic viscous hydrodynamics where the key properties studied here (causality, strong hyperbolicity, and local well-posedness) are not known to hold in the nonlinear regime.